Ebook | 20 minute read

 On the User Interface side of the coin, designers typically have more creative backgrounds, but must balance that with following rules as to what the customer ultimately wants.

 The visual must be aesthetically pleasing, but the interaction must be what the user expects.
-UI Designers conduct research into competitor’s brands and how users interact with them.
+UI Designers conduct research into competitors’ brands and how users interact with them.
 In the same eyeglass example as above, a UI Designer may ask themselves these questions:

 Here are a few more side-by-side comparisons:

 As you’ve read through this guide to gain valuable insight into mobile commerce, we encourage you to look at your own shopping habits; how many times over a week, even a day, are you using a mobile device to shop?
 Pay a bill?
-From the grocery delivery to the gas bill, to the airline tickets, to the dinner you split with friends, how many of these transactions do you complete on a mobile app without thinking about it?
+From the grocery delivery to the gas bill, airline tickets, and dinner you split with friends, how many of these transactions do you complete on a mobile app without thinking about it?
 And what are the elements that bring you back to the same experience time and time again?

 In the rapidly evolving mobile commerce world, how will businesses differentiate?
-By giving users an experience they’ve never had before with a brand.
+By giving users an experience, they’ve never had before with a brand.

 Who will consistently win?
-In a 2020 article, Alice Wong, from mobile payment leader PayPal, shared further insights from a study of global e-Commerce merchants.
+In a 2020 article, Alice Wong, from mobile payment leader PayPal, shared further insights from a study of global eCommerce merchants.
 Here’s what she found: